Adult Adoption in Florida: Steps and Requirements

 After the hearing time is secured, your attorney should file and give you a copy of a Notice of Hearing.

-3. Serve Notice of the Adult Adoption
+3. Provide Notice of the Adoption

 If you do not know the location of the existing parents, then constructive service is allowed.
 This means that the notice of hearing will be published in a court-approved newspaper.

-4. Conduct the Final Hearing
+4. Attend the Final Hearing

-5. Amend the Birth Certificate
+5. Amend the Birth Certificate.

 If the adult adoptee had their name changed through the adoption, then the amended birth certificate will reflect the change of name.

-Benefits of Adult Adoption
+Advantages of Adult Adoption in Florida

 - The ability for the adult adoptee to inherit from the parent.